NikamRahul1/SynChat/README.md

 # SynChat
-- It's a real time chat application.
+- A combination of "Syn" (Synchronous) and "Chat" suggesting a real-time chat experiance.